Dr Simon Philpott

 I completed a first class Honours degree in Asian Studies at the same institution.
 My dissertation was Understanding Electoral Politics in New Order Indonesia.
 My primary interest in that dissertation was to explore how the New Order's non-competitive elections managed political aspiration and disaffection.

 I gained my PhD in the Political Science and International Relations programme at Australian National University in 1997.
 My supervisors were Prof Barry Hindess and Prof David Campbell.
-My dissertation was called Knowing Indonesia: Orientalism and the Discourse of Indonesian Politics.
-Using the work of Michel Foucault (especially the literature on power/knowledge and governmentality) and Edward Said (Orientalism was the key publication) I explored the way that Indonesian political life had been constructed in mainly US and Australian social and political science.
+My dissertation Knowing Indonesia: Orientalism and the Discourse of Indonesian Politics used the work of Michel Foucault (especially the literature on power/knowledge and governmentality) and Edward Said (Orientalism was the key publication) I explored the way that Indonesian political life had been constructed in mainly US and Australian social and political science.

 Visiting Professor, Dept of Political Science, York University, Toronto, Canada (2001-02).